jayChung0302/videomix/README.md

 ## Experimental Result
 Training on I3D with Stackmix and Tubemix augmentation.

 \* *RCRF* represents applying random crop and random flipping Probability of implementing Stackmix or Tubemix is fixed to p=0.5.

 I've also explored how beta distribution effect on training accuracy.
-Figure below shows the PDF of &\lambda$~beta(α,α)
+Figure below shows the PDF of &\lambda$~beta(α,α).

 <img src="./imgs/fig2.png" width="80%" height="80%"></img>
 - UCF-101